 SM-3 Block IIA

 The SM-3 Block IIA missile represents the next generation of Aegis BMD interceptor and is the product of a co-development agreement between the United States and Japan.
-Under development since 2006, the Block IIA is completing its final development testing with initial deployment planned for 2019.
-A key part of the EPAA Phase III, the Aegis Ashore site in Poland will likely be among the first Aegis platforms to receive the IIA.
+The technology for SM-3 IIA builds on a 1999 cooperative agreement with Japan on missile defense, which came as a response to the Taepodong-1 overflight of Japan in 1998.17 These efforts coalesced into the SM-3 IIA development program starting in 2006, aiming to produce an interceptor capable of wide area defense against intermediate-range missiles, a primary security concern for Japan.
+As part of the cooperative development, Japan took on primary responsibility for developing the new nosecone and the second and third stage motor.18 A key part of the EPAA Phase III, the Aegis Ashore site in Poland will likely be among the first Aegis platforms to receive the IIA.
 The interceptor’s greater speed and range is a component critical to EPAA achieving full defended coverage of European NATO territory.

 Unlike earlier versions, the Block IIA features a uniform 21-inch width along its body, creating room for additional propulsion in its second stage and a larger kill vehicle that can carry more divert fuel.
 The larger second stage allows the missile to achieve greater exit velocities, increasing its defended area and giving it a capability against ICBM-class threats.
 The increased divert capability further enhances the capability to defend against more complex and faster threats, as the SM-3 Block IIA kill vehicle can maneuver more effectively to deal with higher closing speeds and potentially counter maneuvering warheads.